-CFJS is dedicated to enriching the lives of Jewish adults residing in North and South Carolina communities through programs sharing Jewish values and beliefs.
+CFJS is dedicated to enriching the lives of Jewish seniors residing in North and South Carolina communities through programs sharing Jewish values and beliefs.

 CFJS aims to help support programs and services that advance the Foundation’s objectives.
 These include: